Terminal USA

-Terminal USA is a controversial 1994 film by Jon Moritsugu that explores themes of family, drugs, violence and Asian American stereotypes, and now considered a cult film.
-Its run time is 54 minutes and it is estimated to have had a budget of $360,000.
+Terminal USA is a 1994 American satirical black comedy film, written and directed by Jon Moritsugu that explores themes of family, drugs, violence, and Asian American stereotypes.
+It is now considered a cult film.
+Its run time is 60 minutes and it is estimated to have had a budget of $360,000.

 Plot

+Katsumi walks by two skinheads in their car and they beat him up, calling him racial slurs and demanding him give them their money back for faulty drugs.

 On his way out the door, Katsumi is stopped by his mother, telling him the exciting news that he got his acceptance letter to the local community college, but Katsumi tells her he doesn't care.
 Ma tells Katsumi he should be more like his other siblings: Holly, the popular cheerleader, and Marvin, the studious nerd.
 In the middle of their conversation, Holly gets a phone call from Muffy that she has written a letter to the principal to get their rival Sally kicked off the cheerleading squad, and signed Holly's name on it.

 A wealthy lawyer named Tom Sawyer shows up to announce that he has proof that the family's bed-ridden Grandpa was exposed to deadly chemicals by his former employer, but that they need Grandpa to be dead before they can cash out on their claim.
-Ma promises Grandpa that she would never kill him for money.
+Ma promises Grandpa that she would never kill him for money, as she siphons his morphine and administers it to herself.
 Holly lures Tom Sawyer into the bathroom and "sharpens his pencil".
+Sally is furious about getting kicked off the cheerleading squad, and she vows to get revenge on Holly by showing Holly's parents her sex tape with Rex.
 Katsumi meets up with his girlfriend Eightball to sell some drugs, but when they meet with Fagtoast, he shoots Katsumi in the leg.
-Dad comes home from work complaining about a racist letter from his coworkers, but he's optimistic because he's certain the apocalypse is very near, and his very pure family will certainly be spared.
+Dad comes home from work complaining about a racist letter from his co-workers.
+Ma tells Dad about how Katsumi got into community college but Dad criticizes Katsumi and his "freak" girlfriend while praising Marvin.
+Dad tells Ma he quit his job but is certain the apocalypse is very near and that they need to start preparing, much to Ma's worries about their finances.
+Eightball and the wounded Katsumi sneak by his parents and hide in Katsumi's room.

-Holly gets a call from Tom Sawyer asking her to come on a trip with him to New York, which she agrees to, and then another call from her boyfriend Rex, whom she tells that she thinks she might be pregnant.
-Sally is furious about getting kicked off the cheerleading squad, and she vows to get revenge on Holly: she calls Ma and asks if she can throw a surprise party at Holly's house to show the cheerleading blooper video, and Ma happily agrees.
-Eightball and the wounded Katsumi arrive home, but he asks Eightball to go back out to get the money that Fagtoast owes them.
-She uses her ray gun to get all the money and drugs that Fagtoast is carrying on him, but he follows her back to Katsumi's house.
-Dad walks in on Marvin looking at a gay porno magazine and freaks out, calling him "the pervert in the backroom".
-To calm himself, Marvin takes some of Katsumi's cocaine.